ericsonga/APCSAReview/_sources/Unit10-Recursion/rMixedUpCodePractice.rst

    :adaptive:
    :noindent:

    The following method should recursively find and print the factorial of int n.
+It has 1 extra block of code.
    -----
    public int factorial(int n)
    {